Singapore Saloon: Plot

 Kathir, a professional barber, feels suicidal inside his saloon.
 He drops some sleeping pills into his alcoholic drink.
 He then recalls his past.

 Past: Kathir and Basheer are best friends in Tenkasi.
 The village had a barber, Chacha, who owned a saloon, Singapore Saloon.
 At a young age, Kathir was angry at him after he made his head bald and circumcised Basheer.
-After a while, Kathir grows fond of Chacha's techniques and becomes friends.
+After a while, Kathir grows fond of Chacha's techniques and becomes friends with him.
 In tenth grade, Kathir falls in love with Nilavathi, the daughter of one of Chacha's customers.
-Eventually, Nila's father finds out.
-Nila and her father leave town, and Chacha reprimands Kathir, and Chacha decides to teach Kathir the trick of the trade.
+When Nila's father finds out the father and daughter leave town, and Chacha reprimands Kathir.
+Chacha decides to teach Kathir the tricks of the trade.

 In 12th grade, Chacha eventually leaves town, but Chacha leaves his box with Kathir.
-His father motivates him to go college and study so he can mature.
+His father motivates him to go to college and study so he can mature.
 So, both Kathir and Basheer go to college.
 Kathir falls in love with Nilarathi, and Nilarathi reciprocates after Kathir helps style her hair for a play.
 However, Kathir rejects a job offer from a successful company because of his passion for becoming a hairstylist.
 Nilarathi calls Kathir and his father.
 However, Nilarathi rejects a marriage proposal between herself and Kathir because of Kathir's profession.
 Kathir then gets a job at Wink Saloon, which Anoop Menon, a famous hairstylist, owns.
 Basheer marries his college girlfriend, Haseena.
 One day, when Suresh Chandra Menon visits the saloon, he sees Kathir's haircutting style and decides to get a haircut from him.
 Anoop sees Menon's impressive hairstyle.
 Anoop is impressed by Kathir and decides to promote him to a senior stylist with a 50K salary.

 Kathir eventually marries Nilavoliyal, his college junior, who is impressed at his hairstyling.
 He decides to buy a property for a new saloon, but Basheer's friend says it costs 3.5 crores.
 His father decided to sell the house for 0.5 crores, but his father-in-law is only willing to provide 300 rupees for the purchase.
 After some comedic incidents, Chakrapani, in a drunken state, rewrites the cheque for three crores for Kathir to buy the place.
 Chakrapani eventually realises what he did the following day.